For many saltwater fish enthusiasts, Clownfish are by far one of the most popular fish species, and for good reason.

 The two Tomato Clownfish that are under this complex subfamily are not the most aesthetically pleasing Clownfish, but they are certainly the hardiest, meaning that they will not likely contract deadly diseases and will live a pretty healthy and happy life if you look after them properly.
 They are also the third-largest type of Clownfish after the Clarkii and Skunk Clownfish complexes.

 Sure, they might not be as beautiful as the other types of Clownfish (they say that beauty is in the eye of the beholder!), but they still look great and are incredibly durable fish and perfect for beginners.
 They are also great for breeding and are one of the most commonly found types of Clownfish amongst hobbyists.
+However, when it comes to breeding and pregnant clownfish, there is a lot to consider, so you must take the correct measures to be successful.
 Their pattern, although perceived by many as not being particularly attractive consists of one white band, located behind their eyes.

 A common question regarding Clownfish is "what is the most peaceful Clownfish?", well, your answer is Tomato Clownfish, or, at least, they are unquestionably one of the most peaceful Clownfish types.
 They can live with literally any type of fish due to their relaxed and peaceful nature, they even tolerate being housed with much larger aggressive fish.